 Open adoption arrangements vary from situation to situation.
 They can range from sharing little information to having a lot of future contact and involvement.
 As you embark on this path, it’s important to recognize that each adoption is unique, especially for open adoptions.

 Some couples who adopt a baby decide to adopt again a few years later to provide their first adopted child with a sibling.
-In these cases, it’s possible their open adoption arrangement with each birth family may look very different and result in two types of adoption.
+Each birth family’s open adoption may look very different, resulting in two types of adoption.

 With an open adoption of a second child, you will arrange the post-adoption contact and visitation preferences with a new birth mom.
 That means you may possibly be managing this for two children with two different birth families.
 Of course, it also means that there are more people to love and cherish your children.

-Adopting will cause your child to ask some questions about their own adoption story as they see that of their sibling play out.
+As your child observes their sibling’s adoption play out, they may begin asking questions about their own adoption.
 This is good, as it encourages an open conversation about the loving choice that is adoption today.

 How Will Two Types of Adoption Affect Our Children?